Brilliant Devon zoos and animal days out with kids

 This small attraction on the edge of Dartmoor gives you a great opportunity to meet the cheeky characters native to this part of the world.

 Keepers give talks at each of the enclosures during the day.
 You can also see butterflies and reptiles in the butterfly house.
+Find out more about visiting Dartmoor Otters and Butterflies.

 Visitor snapshot: Check the Buckfast Butterflies and Dartmoor Otter Sanctuary website for specific opening times as it is not open all year round | No dogs | Free Parking | Buckfastleigh Butterflies and Dartmoor Otter Sanctuary